When Should I Hire a DUI Attorney in Michigan? — The Complete Guide

 • Plan for license defense and restoration

-If your career is on the line, you can also review related guidance on licensing and collateral consequences: Impact of OWI/DUI on Concealed Pistol License and the firm’s legal services for professionals.
+If your career is on the line, you can also review related guidance on licensing and collateral

 • Arrest → booking → initial arraignment

-• Administrative (SOS) license notice — short deadlines for hearings
+• Administrative (SOS) license notice, short deadlines for hearings

 • Pretrial motions and discovery (defense investigates evidence)